Unicontsoft/UcsFiscalPrinters/contrib/UcsFPHub/README.md

 ## REST service protocol description

 All URLs are case-insensitive i.e. `/printers`, `/Printers` and `/PRINTERS` are the same address.
 Printer IDs are case-insensitive too.
-You can address printers by serial number or by ID (alias) in config file.
+Printers are addressed by `:printer_id` which can either be the serial number as reported by the fiscal device or an alias assigned in the service configuration.

+All endpoints return `"Ok": true` on success or in case of failure include `"ErrorText": "Описание на грешка"` in the JSON response.

-The service returns minimized JSON so `curl` sample requests below are using [`jq`](https://stedolan.github.io/jq/) to format JSON results.
+The `UcsFPHub` service endpoints return minimized JSON so sample `curl` requests below use [`jq`](https://stedolan.github.io/jq/) (a.k.a. **J**SON **Q**uery) utility to format response in human readable JSON.

 These are the REST service endpoints supported: